masseydigital/az-900-exam-prep/README.md

 Types of disks
 1) _Operating System Disk:_ every virtual machine has one that stores the OS.
 (C:)
-2) _Temporary Disk:_ provides short term storage, may be lost when VM is redployed (D:)
+2) _Temporary Disk:_ provides short term storage, may be lost when VM is redeployed (D:)
 3) _Data Disk:_ Stores application data (<Letter>:)

 Performance Tiers: